 The professional supervision of an experienced herbalist is recommended for all individuals interested in the use of codonopsis to the treat the ulcers affecting them.

-Codonopsis (botanical name Codonopsis pilosula) is a flowering plant that grows perennially.
+Codonopsis (botanical name Codonopsis pilosula) is a flowering herb that grows perennially.
 Belonging to the Lobelia family, this herb is indigenous to China and Korea, where people have used the herb for therapeutic purposes for many thousand years.
 Codonopsis is currently grown across the globe, especially for its therapeutic attributes as well as its attractiveness as an ornamental plant.

 Codonopsis pilosula has a preference for properly drained, rich, light soil and conditions that are completely sunlit or places having partial shade.
 Precisely speaking, codonopsis likes a somewhat acidic soil.
-This plant only thrives well when grown in complete sunlight provided the soil is damp for the major period of its growing season.
+This herb only thrives well when grown in complete sunlight provided the soil is damp for the major period of its growing season.
 While the herb has the aptitude to endure cold when it is in a dormant stage, the new growths during spring time as well as the mature codonopsis are susceptible to frosts and, therefore, it is advisable to cultivate this herb in a sheltered location to avoid the early morning sun.

 Codonopsis is basically a climbing plant that has the ability to support itself by jostling over and coiling around other plants in the vicinity.
 As this plant loathes its roots being disturbed, it is best to plant them in their permanent positions outdoors at the earliest.
-In addition, it is advisable that you grow codonopsis on an elevated bank to allow people to have an excellent view of the ornamental flowers of the plant.
+In addition, it is advisable that you grow codonopsis on an elevated bank to allow people to have an excellent view of the ornamental flowers of the herb.
 It is worth mentioning here that codonopsis plants are vulnerable to destructions caused by slugs, especially the young shoots that appear in spring are at great risk.
 In fact, even the mature plants are also consumed by the slugs.

 Codonopsis pilosula is generally propagated by its seeds that are ideally sown just below the soil surface either in spring or during the beginning of summer in a greenhouse in ericaceous manure.
 It is important to ensure that the compost always remains damp.
 Normally, it takes about one to six weeks for the seeds to germinate when kept at a temperature of 20°C. When the plantlets have grown sufficiently large to be handled, prick them out individually, plant them in separate containers and continue to grow them in the greenhouse at least for the duration of their first winter of existence.
 The young plants may be transplanted into their permanent positions outdoors during the later part of spring or the beginning of summer.
 Ensure that you provide the plants with adequate protection from slugs invasion at least till they are established properly.